Gourmetten in the Netherlands: a greasy and ‘gezellig’ Dutch dining tradition

 You haven’t celebrated Christmas in the Netherlands properly if you haven’t done gourmetten.
 Gour-what-en?
 Exactly.

-If you’re the foreigner in a relationship and this is your first time visiting your Dutch in-laws, you have a 50/50 chance of walking into a night of gourmetten.
-Same goes for a wintery dinner party with your Dutch friends.
+If you’re the foreigner in a relationship and this is your first holiday season with the Dutch in-laws, you have a fifty-fifty chance of walking straight into a night of gourmetten.
+Same goes for a winter dinner party with Dutch friends.

 What is gourmetten in the Netherlands?